Harika-2512/genai-movie-search/README.md

-# genai-movie-search
+# GenAI Movie Search

-Search movies by description/genre/title
+A GenAI-powered semantic search engine for movie descriptions using Streamlit, FAISS, and Sentence Transformers.